Hvide Sande Harbor receives funding for new quay facility

 A total of 28 projects had applied for grants totaling 176.3 million DKK by the application deadline.

-Poul Erik Jessen, Harbor Director
+Poul Erik Jessen, Port Director

 +45 9330 3357